lompabo/aiiti-course-2021-03/README.md

 ---
-title: AI in the Industry Tutorials (Sequence Data in Anomaly Detection)
+title: AI in the Industry Tutorials (Filling Missing Values in Time Series)
 author: michele.lombardi2@unibo.it
 ---

-# Sequence Data in Anomaly Detection #
+# Filling Missing Values in Time Series #

 This is the third lecture of the 2021/2022 edition of the "AI in the Industry" course, from [University of Bologna](https://www.unibo.it).
 Each lecture consists of a tutorial that tackles a simplified industrial problem and tackles it using AI techniques, from Machine Learning to Combinatorial Optimization (and later on their combination).